polypheny/Polypheny-Connector-Python/README.md

 WORK IN PROGRESS
 ================

-This is the **work in progress** Python driver for Polypheny that uses the new gRPC based interface.
+This is the **work in progress** Python driver for Polypheny that uses the new Prism interface.

 ## Usage